Duke works with local residents with a variety of educational needs:

 To take a course for credit (i.e. for a grade) you need to apply for admission.
 Applicants must meet at least one of the following criteria to be eligible:

-Your complete application includes:
+Your complete application requires the following:

 Key Application Dates: